This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Walls and doors provide a great pathway for hanging things by the use of hooks.
 A hook is the simplest invention which you can use very easily for hanging your stuff.

-A tv stand consumes space as it does not provide a good storage space.
-Instead, you can use a furniture piece which has a plain top (just like a television stand) and cabinets as well, so that it can be used both as a television stand and for storing purposes.
+A TV stand consumes space as it does not provide good storage space.
+Instead, you can use a furniture piece that has a plain top (just like a television stand) and cabinets as well, so that it can be used both as a television stand and for storing purposes.

-One of the most common but an important step.
-If you keep on accumulating things and unnecessary stuff in your house, then even a big house will look all cramped and of less space.
+One of the most common but important things is to get rid of things you don’t need.
+If you keep on accumulating things and unnecessary stuff in your house, then even a big house will look all cramped and require more space.

 11. Opt for Fewer Walls

 Extra walls eat up space.
 They make the space compact.
 Just imagine a huge room getting divided into 3 rooms using walls.
 The area would remain the same but the partition created by the walls will make you feel that the room is smaller since it is divided.

 So try to keep the number of walls as low as it is possible.

 If you want to have a boundary between two areas or if you want to create a partition, then use glass walls.
 Glass walls does not affect the space factor of the room as it is transparent.
 Also, it will save you from noise disturbances just like walls.
 So isn’t this a good idea?

 If not glass walls, there are some other substitutes available too.
 You can use curtains, a bookshelf or some other piece of furniture.